TheOdinProject/curriculum/foundations/the_front_end/project_html_css.md

 (the simple one with just a search box).

-Inside your project folder, create your index.html file
+Inside your project folder, create your index.html file.

 1. Tips:
    - DON'T BE A PERFECTIONIST!
 You're just trying to make it _look_ like google.com, not actually function like it and it doesn't have to be spaced exactly the same way to the pixel.
 Any dropdown menus or form submissions or hover-highlighting should be ignored.